Guidelines on the use of generative AI

 We will not publish text that has been written 100% by AI tools or text generators, unless there is a clear, relevant and stated reason for doing so (eg demonstrating the capabilities of a tool).

-We may use AI tools to help with edits and corrections.
+We may use AI tools to:

 We will use AI tools ethically, particularly when images or videos involve people.